 What takes place in the interview?

-The interview will be a 30-minute conversation with UNSW Built Environment staff from your chosen degree, on our Kensington campus either face-to-face or online.
+The interview will be a 30-minute conversation with UNSW Built Environment staff from your chosen degree, on our Kensington campus.

 In the interview, you should demonstrate your understanding of and interest in this field of study.
 This is your chance to tell us about your strengths, and how you are suited to studying in the degree you have chosen.